rthoth/JTSXYSplit/README.md

-# JTShvsplitter
+# JTSXYSplitter

-My little library to split JTS Geometries in horizonta and vertical parts.
+My little library to split JTS Geometries in horizontal and vertical pieces.